LuxantSolutions/aws-java-simpleapi/README.md

 ### SqsServiceRequestor

 Now, in order to send messages, you'll just want to make a reqest.
-Here we give a geneous 10 seconds to respond.
+Here we give a generous 10 seconds to respond.

 ```java